Table Of Contents

 Some SEO companies are willing to adjust their price in relation to the SEO results your site sees.
-This obviously seems like one of the most low-risk ways to invest in your site’s optimization.
+This obviously seems like one of the most low-risk ways to invest in your site’s optimisation.
 However, many of the companies that offer this pay-scale (actually, most in Australia) are the cheap rip-offs that we detailed above.

-Even if they’re not, the fact is: companies that do offer this performance-based service are often very choosy about the keywords they’ll work to optimize; they know that they’ll have to put in too much effort for competitive words.
+Even if they’re not, the fact is: companies that do offer this performance-based service are often very choosy about the keywords they’ll work to optimise; they know that they’ll have to put in too much effort for competitive words.

 Important Takeaway Points About SEO Costs

 We’re sorry if this piece has left you with more questions than answers thus far–it’s certainly not our goal to dodge the question at hand.
 To quote Samuel L. Jackson in the movie “Pulp Fiction” well, allow us to retort.
 Here are the figures you need:

 While Per-Hour SEO Varies Widely, $75-$200 is the Most Common Price

 Australia and New Zealand actually have some of the world’s highest-priced SEO experts, followed only by the United States and Canada.
 While you can shop around and try to find a good bargain, you should expect to pay no less than $75 per hour.
 You should also reconsider if you’re paying substantially more than $200 an hour–unless, of course, your site is improving so quickly that you literally can’t believe it (in which case you should also scrutinise heavily for black hat SEO techniques).

 Nearly 3/4 of SEO companies, including those that offer e-commerce SEO, offer pricing that is determined per-project.
 These projects usually fall between four ranges:

 Competitive keyword ranking usually falls in one of the latter two categories.

 The Widest Price Range is for “Retainers”–Anywhere from $250 to $25,000